fbsamples/workplace-platform-samples/SupportScripts/Powershell/ChangeBulkEmployeeId/README.md

    | Fox C       |  foxC@yyy.com |  ...  |     7553-1314-1315   |

     _Note:_ The script will skip updating a user if the Employee ID field is empty.
+    _Note:_ The excel file should contain the User ID column populated with User IDs.
+If this column is not present the script will fail to retrieve users to update.
     _Note:_ Please be sure the file uses a plain formatting (no tables, etc.).

 ## Run